Butleigh

-Butleigh is a small village and civil parish, located in Somerset.
-The nearest village to it is Barton St David, and it is located a short distance from Glastonbury and Street.
-Its population is 823.
-Butleigh has a church, small village shop, a Church of England primary school and Butleigh Nursery School.
+Butleigh is a small village and civil parish in Somerset, England.
+The nearest village to it is Barton St David, and it lies a short distance from Glastonbury and Street.
+The parish population at the 2021 census was 876.
+Butleigh has a church, a small village shop, a Church of England primary school and Butleigh Nursery School.

 History

 Butleigh was mentioned in the Domesday Book, belonging to Glastonbury Abbey.
 It had two separate entries, with the names Bodeslege and Boduchelei.

 The parish of Butleigh was part of the Whitley Hundred.

-Butleigh Court, which was abandoned for many years and has now been brought back into use, is noted for its interesting architecture including the tall carved chimney stacks, which are all different.
-Another interesting landmark is the cedar avenue, just outside the village.
-It was built in 1845 by J. C. Buckler, for Henry Neville-Grenville, on the site of an earlier building.
+Butleigh Court, which was abandoned for many years and has now been brought back into use, is noted for its architecture including the tall carved chimney stacks, which are all different.
+The house was built in 1845 by J. C. Buckler, for Henry Neville-Grenville, on the site of an earlier building.

 The village history is told in a slim book, Butleigh: One Thousand Years of an English Village, by E. F. Synge, a former vicar at the parish church.
 A reconstruction of life of one farm worker, John Hodges, who lived in the village during the Victorian era, is illustrated at the Somerset Rural Life Museum in Glastonbury.

-There is the lofty column on the nearby Combe Hill of the Admiral Hood Monument raised to the memory of Sir Samuel Hood on a hill near Butleigh, and in Butleigh Church is another memorial, with an inscription written by Robert Southey.
+The lofty column of the Admiral Hood Monument was raised to the memory of Sir Samuel Hood on Combe Hill near Butleigh, and in Butleigh Church is another memorial, with an inscription written by Robert Southey.

-There is also a 16th-century pub in Butleigh called The Rose and Portcullis.
+The village had a 16th-century pub called The Rose and Portcullis, which closed in 2020.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
+The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972.
-Mendip is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks and tourism.
-(Before 1974, Butleigh was part of Wells Rural District.)